Particular/docs.particular.net/nservicebus/sql-persistence/saga.md

 #### Correlation Ids

 There is between 0 and 2 correlation id columns named `Correlation_[PROPERTYNAME]`.
-The type will correspond to the .net type of .net type of the mapped property on the saga data.
+The type will correspond to the .NET type of the mapped property on the saga data.

 For each Correlation Id there will be a corresponding index named `Index_Correlation_[PROPERTYNAME]`.